akeneo/pim-helpcenter/content/updates/04-2020/1-new-measurements-families.md

 # New: add your own measurement units

 ## A new screen to manage measurements
-::: meta-data type="New features" features="Measurements, Data Governance" available="16th of April" link-to-doc="../articles/what-about-measurements.html"
+::: meta-data type="New features" features="Measurements, Data Governance" available="mid-April" link-to-doc="../articles/manage-your-measurements.html"
 :::

 **In order to give you more flexibility, we have improved the way we manage metrics in the PIM.**